Rangers vs. Tigers Player Props Betting Odds

 |0

-- Zach McKinstry has nine doubles, a triple, five home runs, 27 walks and 18 RBI (51 total hits).
-He has stolen 10 bases.
+- Javier Baez has 10 doubles, three triples, five home runs, 12 walks and 38 RBI (66 total hits).
+He has stolen five bases.

 |Opponent